 What is your overall evaluation of the apprentice's competence in optimisation?

-Please give reasons, together with supporting examples, why you think the apprentice has demonstrated this level of competence in this area. demonstrated this level of competence in this area.
-Discount for the second second for the second secon Please continue on a separate sheet if required.
+Please give reasons, together with supporting examples, why you think the apprentice has demonstrated this level of competence in this area. · Please continue on a separate sheet if required.